xmaslo/log-signing-mpc/README.md

 2. `curl.exe -X POST localhost:8001/key_gen/1 -d "127.0.0.1:3002,127.0.0.1:3000"`
 3. `curl.exe -X POST localhost:8002/key_gen/1 -d "127.0.0.1:3001,127.0.0.1:3000"`

-NOTE: On our Windows machine, the key generation does not work with release version of our application.
-If that is the case for you too, generate keys on debug one, and you can continue to use the release one.
-But since these are servers anyway, we target them on Linux platform.
-There everything should work.

 ## Signing
 To sign a message, curl the  */sign* endpoint:
 1. `curl.exe -X POST localhost:8000/sign/2 -d "2,127.0.0.1:3001,0ab6fd240a2d8673464e57c36dac68c89f1313b5280590ab512d2fcfa7fbe1c2,1681653339"`